Jansen-Lin/aiap-team1-litter-detection/README.md

   [Jansen](https://www.linkedin.com/feed/) |
   [Yongquan](https://www.linkedin.com/in/yongquan-c-82aa91255/)

+This repo was created for the final week of the deep-skilling phase as part of our __[AI apprenticeship programme (AIAP)](https://aisingapore.org/innovation/aiap/)__, where we did a mini-project to help improve AISG's workflow and welfare.

 ## Introduction

-This repo was created for the final week of our deepskilling phase, <br>
-where we did a mini-project to help improve AISG's workflow and welfare. <br>
+We envision having a moving robot around the office to detect litters, like the example shown below, where a plastic thrash is detected with high confidence of 98%.

 ![demo](https://user-images.githubusercontent.com/93126390/211184416-672dfd94-9876-4329-a74d-5e8109dac99e.jpg)

-The objection detection model is trained using the open-source [YOLOv5](https://github.com/ultralytics/yolov5) project from Ultralytics while the dataset is a subset of the [TACO dataset](https://github.com/pedropro/TACO).
+This is made possible via an objection detection model trained using the open-source [YOLOv5](https://github.com/ultralytics/yolov5) project from Ultralytics, on a subset of the [TACO dataset](https://github.com/pedropro/TACO).

-## Overview of Training Metrics
+## Overview of Training & Evaluation Metrics

+This section gives an overview of how the various training & evaluation metrics changed with an increase in epoch.
+Two experiments (exp3, exp4) are shown here.

 ![metrics](https://user-images.githubusercontent.com/93126390/211184435-0c69c87c-6465-4819-98c4-e899b7325f35.jpg)
 ![train-loss](https://user-images.githubusercontent.com/93126390/211184438-5d7a0da5-4979-4de8-bfe6-55f6c2fdeb95.png)
 ![val-loss](https://user-images.githubusercontent.com/93126390/211184439-9c5c17e9-a77d-48f4-9030-a4e1127e827b.png)

+- exp4 gave the higher final evaluation scores (mAP_0.5, mAP_0.5:0.95, precision, recall), thus the resulting model weight (found in `model/yolov5n_taco_best.pt`) is used for inference, and incorporating part of the codebase from [PeekDuck](https://github.com/aisingapore/PeekingDuck)
+- Both training and validation losses looks to be still decreasing, which suggest perhaps more epoch can be done for even better results.

 ## Setting up the environment